 The Mexican army was defeated in both wars and was forced to retreat beyond the Rio Grande River, back into the Mexican territory.

 After defeating the Mexican army on this side of the border, the American army crossed the Rio Grande River and entered Mexico.
-Its purpose was to force the Mexican government to accept the Texan independence and to agree the Rio Grande River as the official border.
+Its purpose was to force the Mexican government to accept Texan independence and to agree to the Rio Grande River as the official border.

 The Mexican government, on the other hand, braced for a defensive war and said that the American forces were encroaching on Mexican territories.
-So the Mexican American war continued, now taking place inside Mexico.
+So the Mexican-American war continued, now taking place inside Mexico.

 A number of battles were fought and the Mexican army lost most of them, eventually also losing control of many important cities.
-These include Monterrey and the capital of Mexico, the Mexico City.
+These include Monterrey and the capital of Mexico, Mexico City.

 Mexico was forced to recognize the Rio Grande River as the official border between U.S.A and Mexico.
-Mexico also gave up a huge portion of its northern territories which include modern-day states of New Mexico, Utah, California, Arizona and Colorado as well as parts of Wyoming and Kansas.
+Mexico also gave up a huge portion of its northern territories which include modern-day states of New Mexico, Utah, California, Arizona, and Colorado as well as parts of Wyoming and Kansas.

-In return, U.S. government paid $15 million for the acquisition of these territories.
+In return, the U.S. government paid $15 million for the acquisition of these territories.
 Following the conclusion of peace, the American army returned to the U.S. territories, handing back the control of the conquered land to the Mexican government.